It’s a question we get asked around here a lot: What does it take to become a physical therapist?

 Of course, that’s what everyone wants to know.
 According to the Bureau of Labor Statistics, the median pay in 2019 was $89,440.

-In any case, if you’re intrigued by the idea of becoming a Hands-0n Diagnostics franchise, we hope you’ll give us a call or send us an email.
+In any case, if you’re intrigued by the idea of becoming a Hands-0n Diagnostics member, we hope you’ll give us a call or send us an email.